 - See Delatte, Etudes, 255;

 Fram.
 2 reported by Mieli, Le scuole eleatica, jonica e pitagorica, Florence 1916, p..
 251; JAMBLICHI, Nicomachi arithm. introduced., ed.
 Teubner, p..
 100;

 - See A. Reghini, Per la restituzione della geometria pitagorica, Rome 1935;

 - See G. LORIA, etc. Le scienze esatte., 36;

-The lyre and harp (from which guitar) that differs slightly, were the instrument of Orpheus, of Amphion, Apollo.
+The lyre and harp (from which the guitar) differ slightly, were the instrument of Orpheus, Amphion, and Apollo.
 Amphion, with the sound of the lyre, is said to have built the walls of Thebes, with the sound of the lyre Orpheus exerted an action on animals and plants;

 - Tacchinardi, Acustica musicale, Milan, Hoepli, 1912, p..
 175;

 See A. Meillet, Aperçu d’une histoire de la langue grecque.
 Paris, 1912, p..
 22, see also page 296;